yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/userid-flow.md

    * `{{{variables.userData.email}}}`

 :::note
-You can also use SDK APIs to programmatically set user properties and the user ID.
+* You can also use SDK APIs to programmatically set user properties and the user ID.
+* You can also make use of Function to extract the required information from a payload.
 :::

 <!--